Frequently Asked Questions.

 How confidential is confidential?

-What you bring to counselling is often extremely personal and close to your heart and, therefore, it can be a worry to think that other people will find out about things you have said.
+What you bring to therapy is often extremely personal and close to your heart and, therefore, it can be a worry to think that other people will find out about things you have said.
 I hope to reassure you with regards to this, and if you have any questions please feel free to ask when we meet.

 I am registered with the Information Commissioner’s Office (ICO) and I follow GDPR guidelines.
 All records are kept securely and I will assign a reference code to your name which is kept separate from your personal details.
 In all note taking I will only use your reference code so as to keep your details anonymous.